ctrl-alt-del/exercise/README.md

 2. **What is the scope of the project? / Who are the users? / Who am I coding for?**
 <br>
-This is a broad question, but in this contrast, my main interest of asking this question is to know what is the minimum SDK version that I should support.
+This is a broad question, but in this contrast, my main interest of asking this question is to know **what is the minimum SDK version that I should support**.
 <br><br>
 I consult the [Google Dashboard](https://developer.android.com/about/dashboards/index.html#Platform), which tells me that **87.9%** of the circulating Android devices are using SDK 15 or above.
 Therefore, I believe it is reasonable for me to set the minimum SDK version of this project to **15**.
 <br><br>